galeone/fitsleepinsights/README.md

 sudo -i -u postgres createdb -U postgres fitsleepinsights fitsleepinsights
 ```

-3. Grant the create privilege (required from PostgreSQL 15+):
+3. Grant the create privilege (required from PostgreSQL 15+), and make it superuser (required for the vector extension):

 ```
-psql -U postgres -d fitsleepinsights -c "GRANT USAGE, CREATE ON SCHEMA public TO fitsleepinsights;"
+psql -U postgres -d fitsleepinsights -c "GRANT USAGE, CREATE ON SCHEMA public TO fitsleepinsights;" psql -U postgres -d fitsleepinsights -c "ALTER USER fitsleepinsights WITH SUPERUSER;"
 ```

 Done.
 On startup the application creates the schema if not present.